casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/sdk/csharp-sdk.md

 # .NET SDK

-The [C# .NET SDK](https://github.com/make-software/casper-net-sdk) allows developers to interact with the Casper Network using C#.
+The [C# .NET SDK](https://github.com/make-software/casper-net-sdk) allows developers to interact with a Casper network using C#.

 ## Documentation